TravelByRocket/living-hinge-generator/README.md

 ### Pattern Spacing

 The cut lines are all placed within a "cell" and each cell has horizontal padding and a vertical padding.
 Alternating columns are offset vertically by one half of a row height.
+There are on-screen controls and keyboard shortcuts for the following parameters: `cellWidth`, `cellHeight`, `cellPaddingH` (horizontal), `cellPaddingV` (vertical), `cutShape`.

 ### Custon Patterns